Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AhmetcanDemirel/007_Why You Need to Keep Failing Even When Youre at the Top.md

+---
+title: "Why You Need to Keep Failing Even When Youre at the Top"
+---

 # Why You Need to Keep Failing Even When You’re at the Top

 When we look at the top games on the charts, the *Royal Matches*, the *Candy Crush Sagas*, the *Project Makeovers*, it’s easy to imagine that their developers must have discovered a secret formula.
 “It’s all in the numbers”, we think.
 “They must have the most perfect roadmap with every step masterfully calculated”.
 But the reality is much messier than that.